 Children working in factories was only a transitory stage between early feudalism and capitalism.

-Children working in factories, before capitalism, many of children had shorter lifespans.
+Before working in factories, before capitalism, many of children had shorter lifespans.
 The evidence of this is population and infant mortality statistics: population did not go up, and infant mortality did not go down, until the Industrial Revolution.
-If life was so great before capitalism in the “country”, why was infant mortality so high and population numbers considerably lower before capitalism?
-Answer: because life was not so great until Capitalism.
+If life was so great before capitalism in the “country,” why was infant mortality so high and population numbers considerably lower before capitalism?
+Answer: life was not so great until Capitalism.